kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

 <!-- tabs:end -->

-## List all Pods with sidecar injection enabled
+## List All Pods with Sidecar Injection Enabled

 You can also check whether your workloads have automatic Istio sidecar injection enabled by running [the script](../../assets/sidecar-analysis.sh).
 Either pass the **namespace** parameter to the script or run it with no parameter.